Pre-Advanced Tango Classes

 Technique and sequences

-Each series is focused on one fairly broad subject exploring the technique, mechanics, and musical timing of one or more related elements.
-Sample combinations are given and practiced during the class so you can immediately start applying what you had learned into your everyday dance.
+Each series focuses on a fairly broad subject, exploring the technique, mechanics, and musical timing of one or more related elements.
+Sample combinations are given and practiced during the class, allowing you to immediately start applying what you have learned to your everyday dance.

 Anita-Hernan-BostonTango-2.jpg